pzaino/zvector/README.md

 More features will be added over time as well as I constantly seek to improve its performance.

-## How does it works?
+## How does it work?

-It's very simple, it's an ANSI C99 library, no funky dependencies, so, it should compile everywhere (let me know if you find any issue).
+It's very simple, it's an ANSI C99 library, no funky dependencies, so, it should compile everywhere (let me know if you find any issues).

 ZVector uses a `p_vector` struct (everything that begins with a `p_` in zvector is "private") to represent a dynamic array of arbitrary items.
 The library tries to hide the `p_vector` data structure (the public type is called `vector`), this to make it easier to use the library and improve clean coding where possible.
 Given that, a typical size for a cache line is usually 64 Bytes (16 words), p_vector is optimized for such type of caches and so, an entire vector struct should take 1 single line in a cache, plus the number of pointers to user data.